liviucotfas/ase-web-and-cloud-applications-security/07 - MVCStore - CRUD.md

     ```C#
     public class AdminController : Controller
     {
-		private IStoreRepository repository;
+        private readonly IProductService _productService;
-		public AdminController(IStoreRepository repo)
+        public AdminController(IProductService productService)
         {
-			repository = repo;
+            _productService = productService;
         }

-		public IActionResult Index()
+        public async Task<IActionResult> Index(CancellationToken ct = default)
         {
+            var products = await _productService.GetAllProductsAsync(ct);
-			return View(repository.Products);
+            return View(products);
         }
     }
     ```

-    > The controller constructor declares a dependency on the `IStoreRepository` interface, which will be resolved when instances are created.
-The controller defines a single action method, `Index`, that calls the `View` method to select the default view for the action, passing the set of products in the database as the view model.
+    > The controller constructor declares a dependency on the `IProductService` interface, which will be resolved by dependency injection.
+The controller defines an `Index` action that calls the service to obtain products and passes them to the view.
+The service layer contains business logic and performs data access using `ApplicationDbContext`.

 ##  3. <a name='DisplayingtheProducts'></a>Displaying the Products